vuejs/docs/src/guide/migration/filters.md

 </script>
 ```

-While this seems like a convenience, it requires a custom syntax that breaks the assumption of expressions inside of curly braces being "just JavaScript," which has both learning and implementation costs.
+While this seems like a convenience, it requires a custom syntax that breaks the assumption of expressions inside curly braces being "just JavaScript," which has both learning and implementation costs.

 ## 3.x Update